Costessey: Costessey since 1913

-The final owner of the empty but intact Costessy Hall building was the War Office, who commandeered the Hall from 1914–18 for the training of infantry, cavalry and artillery troops to serve in World War I. Soon after war ended, Costessey Park was divided into small plots sold cheaply to working-class residents of Norwich, who erected makeshift wooden houses or brought disused railway carriages as their dwellings.
+The final owner of the empty but intact Costessy Hall building was the War Office, who commandeered the Hall from 1914 to 1918 for the training of infantry, cavalry and artillery troops to serve in World War I. Soon after war ended, Costessey Park was divided into small plots sold cheaply to working-class residents of Norwich, who erected makeshift wooden houses or brought disused railway carriages as their dwellings.
 The well-trodden paths amongst these plots became the basis of a street network, and the ramshackle homes gave way to brick buildings during the 1930s – 1950s, to become New Costessey.
 The street names of Jerningham Road and Stafford Avenue honour the local associations with the aristocratic family.

 The structure of Costessey Hall was gradually weathered, plundered by builders, and carefully demolished over a period of several decades.
 During training for World War II, one of the towers was struck by a fully armed Blenheim Bomber from a nearby airfield, causing the death of the unfortunate pilot but inflicting remarkably little damage upon the tower.
 Today, all that remains of the building is the belfry tower, now ivy-clad, and a small adjoining block, which stand prominently in what is now Costessey Park Golf Course.
 Costessey village sign depicts the hall in its former splendour.
 Plans for the hall to be part of a new complex for an architecture business are only in their early stages.